alan-turing-institute/deepsensor/README.md

 for epoch in tqdm(range(10)):
     batch_losses = trainer(train_tasks)

-# Predict on new task with 10% of context data and a dense grid of target points
+# Predict on new task with 50 context points and a dense grid of target points
-test_task = task_loader("2014-12-31", 0.1)
+test_task = task_loader("2014-12-31", context_sampling=50)
 pred = model.predict(test_task, X_t=ds_raw)
 ```